seafoodfriedrice/scripts/openvpn-roadwarrior/shorewall/README.md

 Shorewall configuration for openvpn-roadwarrior.sh
 -----
-Place configuration files for `/etc/shorewall` directory.
+Configuration files for `/etc/shorewall` directory to handle OpenVPN roadwarrior-style setup.
 Relevant contents of configuration files are shown below for quick reference.

 If using the Shorewall configuration files the `/etc/openvpn/scripts/roadwarrior` script should be disabled in the OpenVPN server configuration because the `masq` and `rules` files handle the DNS redirect and tunnel interface masquerading.